ESGF/esgf-vocab/README.md

 pip install esgvoc
 ```

-After installing ESGVOC,
-use this command to install the latest CVs
+Following this command to install or update the latest CVs.
-(or update them if you have already installed ESGVOC).

 ```bash
 esgvoc install
 ```

-### For developers
+## How to contribute

-* with pip
+* Pip

 ```bash
 pip install -e .